joelfeodiyoup/isometric_engine_2024/README.md

 - make consistent the screen position + where the mouse is
 - ~~figure out how to properly calculate the cell the mouse is over~~
+- add ability to move canvas with right click
 - make other canvas objects which sit above/below each other for different renderings, and to be able to make some of them transparent if I feel like it.
 - build a little more robust interface to interact with the game thing
 - some abstraction for being able to control which images are rendered in cells